Introduction to Ultrasound PG (10160.3)

 Work placement, internships or practicums

-This unit may involve a clinical placement or professional experience.
+This unit may involve a concurrent clinical placement or professional experience.
+Students are responsible for arranging their own clinical training positions.

 This unit may have pre-placement requirements (e.g. Working with Vulnerable People registration, immunisations, recording of relevant details in InPlace etc), which must be completed prior to commencement of your placement; refer to Placement Requirements